• Trending

 • next

 What a success!
 The March 23, 2022 TEDD Platform visit to FHNW School of Life Sciences drew close to 40 participants from industry and academia.
 Markus Rimann, Leader of the TEDD platform, says the aim was to give people an opportunity to exchange ideas in person.
 He hopes that those who attended might initiate new projects together.
+We interviewed three participants from industry to tell us what stood out for them.

 Martin Rausch, Head of Microscopy, Novartis